 C - Change works closely with medical schools to understand any unique needs they might have in survey adaptation or fielding, and administers the Survey.
 C - Change works in collaboration with each institution to develop a strong communications plan to enable a high response rate.
 Depending on the size and analytic needs of the institution, C - Change can recommend and develop a sampling plan or field the Survey to the full census of the students as appropriate.

 Analysis and Reporting of Study Findings

 C - Change creates the scales representing dimensions of the culture and other analytic variables of interest, and prepares data tables with frequencies for all survey variables.
-National faculty data are provided as comparison to help identify similarities and differences with the study institution.
 As optional services, C - Change can prepare a comprehensive summary of the survey data, and provide graphical display and PowerPoint presentation of the findings.
-Survey findings can address accreditation requirements.

-Pricing of the C - Change Faculty Survey depends on study specifics, such as the size of the study population, analysis of sub-populations, or customized benchmarking.
+Pricing of the C - Change Student Survey depends on study specifics, such as the size of the study population, analysis of sub-populations, or customized benchmarking.

 C - Change will be pleased to work with you to customize a project and timeline that meets your institution’s needs.

 Customization for Different Populations

 The Survey can be adapted for students in other health care disciplines.

 Assisting institutions to collect and use their survey data effectively and constructively are central elements of the services provided with the C - Change Survey.
 C - Change offers consultation on implementing data-action cycles, i.e., change activities that are appropriate and responsive to Survey findings.

 1. Pololi L, Conrad P, Knight S, Carr P. A study of the relational aspects of the culture of academic medicine.
 Academic Medicine.
 2009;84:106-114.